 The good news is, indoor plants can help you with all three of those harmful factors.
 Regarding air pollution, you can probably gather how it works: since plants are natural air purifiers, they will efficiently clean the air you breathe inside your home and get rid of air pollutants.

 As for the pollen, indoor greenery works as a filter and catches this type of allergens for you.
-Needless to say, you should ways get plants without pollen or spores, like daisies or sunflowers.
+Needless to say, if you have a pollen allergy avoid daisies and sunflowers at all costs.

 Finally, it’s been proven by NASA that rooms with certain types of indoor greenery tend to have less dust and mould.

 Best indoor plants for allergies: Peace lily, bamboo plant, and Janet Craig

 6. They Can Help You Sleep Better

 Having trouble falling or staying asleep can have a huge impact on your wellbeing, so it’s important to look for efficient solutions promptly.